SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Suki-Chong.md

 ### About

-I enjoy playing bee swarm simulator on roblox, skateboarding, and making bad jokes
+- 5'2"
+- midlength black wolfcut hair
+- asian woman
+- glasses
+- usually repping reebok club c's
+- overall pretty chill

 ### Why Do I Want To Be a SASE Mentor?

+meet new people and guide them through college. also, to continue the lineage

+### Career Goals

 Software engineer at big tech firm

-### Career Goals

-meet new people and guide them through college. also, to continue the lineage

 ### Co-ops